top of page

 Don't Read This Book Unless You're Ready to Heal

-I highly recommend the book, Heal Your Wounds & Find Your True Self by Lise Bourbeau to anyone who is on a healing journey.
-I read this book in only three days.
-It’s very deep and accurate!
-I’ve discussed this book with loved ones and they could relate to the contents in the book as well.
+I highly recommend the book, Heal Your Wounds & Find Your True Self, by Lise Bourbeau, to anyone who is on a healing journey.
+I read this book in only three days because it was so third-eye activating.
+I’ve discussed this profound and accurate book with loved ones, and they could also relate to the content.

-This book states that we all have wounds that we’re trying to heal and with each wound, we create a mask to protect our wounds and from experiencing the pain again.
+This book states that we all have wounds that we’re trying to heal, and with each wound, we create a mask to protect ourselves from experiencing the pain again.
 The five categories of wounds and masks are:

 1. Rejection (Withdrawer)